kevinpapst/AdminLTEBundle/Resources/docs/migration_guide.md

 ## Changed config

-The configuration is now based in the file `admin_lte.yaml` with the main key `admin_lte`, which was previously `avanzu_admin_theme` in the file `avanzu_admin_theme.yaml` (depending on your setup this might be located somewhere else).
+The configuration is now in the file `admin_lte.yaml` with the main key `admin_lte`, which was previously `avanzu_admin_theme` in the file `avanzu_admin_theme.yaml` (depending on your setup this might be located somewhere else).

-They following keys are not supported any longer and can be removed:
+The following keys must be removed:

 - `use_twig: true`
 - `use_assetic: false`